 What are the Signs & Symptoms of Hepatitis C?

-Most people (about 70% – 80%) with an acute Hepatitis C infection do not show signs of Hepatitis C. If Hep C symptoms do occur, they usually appear within two weeks to six months after being exposed to the virus.
-If you do develop symptoms relating to Hepatitis C, they’re generally mild and flu-like and may include:
+Most people (about 70% – 80%) with an acute Hepatitis C infection do not experience any symptoms or show signs of the infection.
+If Hepatitis C symptoms do occur, they usually appear within two weeks to six months after being exposed to the Hepatitis C virus (HCV).
+If you do develop symptoms related to Hepatitis C, they’re generally mild and flu-like and may include:

 - Feeling very tired